ScoreSaber/scoresaber-ppbot/README.md

 ### 🔧 In development mode

-Run the bot in development mode with: `npm run start:dev` this will restart the bot when files are changed
+Run the bot in development mode with: `npm run dev` this will restart the bot when files are changed

 ### 🚀 In production